MicrosoftDocs/mesh-docs/mesh/Resources/immersive-spaces-release-notes.md

 ### Resolved product issues

 The following product issues have been fixed for this release:

+* Keys for dropping interactables, like marshmallow sticks in the Lake House, are the middle mouse button (scroll wheel) and space bar.
+This is communicated via a short pop up that users might overlook.

 * Pressing Mesh buttons + the **Enter** key on the keypad produces no action.
 The same **Enter** key on the main keyboard selects the button and executes the associated action.
 (26462)